AZNG supports COVID-19 vaccination event in Mesa, AZ

-Arizona National Guard service members helped prepare, transport, and distribute COVID-19 vaccinations at drive-through COVID-19 vaccination site in Mesa, Ariz., April 21, 2021.
+Arizona Army National Guard Sgt.
+Ryan Ramirez, 158th Infantry Regiment HQ, combat medic, helps prepare, transport, and distribute COVID-19 vaccinations at a drive-through COVID-19 vaccination site in Mesa, Ariz., April 21, 2021.
 More than 900 Arizona National Guardsmen continue to assist at vaccination sites, testing locations and food banks throughout Arizona.
-(U.S. Air National Guard video by Staff Sgt.
-Dillon Davis)
+(U.S. Army National Guard photo by Spc.Thurman Snyder)

 |Date Taken: